 I know that many parents use this as the first and the only way to entertain their children and I certainly understand that it’s very tempting at times.
 However, we find that too much screen time has a negative effect on our kids’ behavior, their interest in places that we visit along the way, and their ability to keep themselves entertained without the screen…

 Anyhow, watching a movie in the car is always a huge hit with our kids.
 If your car doesn’t have built-in screens, you can use a portable DVD player or a tablet, and it will sure keep your kids quiet.
 Well, at least for the duration of the film or a game.
 Because afterwards, they might be quite agitated from all the impressions from the screen.

 9. Pack strategically

 I want to add a few more tips for traveling in a car with kids.
 One of the most important tip is to pack smart.
-Road games, crayons, snacks, audio books – make sure you have everything you might need during the car ride within easy reach.
+Road games, crayons, snacks, audiobooks – make sure you have everything you might need during the car ride within easy reach.
 Some people like to use travel trays for young children.
 That way, everything stays somewhat organized.

 Here are some other items that you must have when traveling in a car with toddlers: